Faculty and Instructors

 Proposing CI-M subjects

-Faculty members interested in proposing a new CI-M subject should contact the Undergraduate Officer in their department to discuss this possibility.
 Departments may propose new CI-M subjects by submitting a Word proposal form and updated syllabus to the Office of the Communication Requirement.
-The due date for AY2014-15 CI-M proposals is December 6, 2013.
+The due date for AY2017-18 CI-M proposals is December 16, 2016.

 Modifying CI-M subjects

-If a faculty member proposes major modifications to a subject serving as a CI-M, the department should submit a proposal to SOCR to have the subject re-evaluated.
-Major modifications include changes to the number or type of communication-intensive assignments, the instruction in communication skills, or the number of units.
+If a department proposes major modifications to a CI-M subject, it should submit a proposal to SOCR to have the subject re-evaluated.
+Major modifications include changes to the number or type of communication-intensive assignments, the instruction in communication, or the number of units.
 Departments may use the same Word proposal form to propose new CI-M subjects and modifications.